braghimsistemas/suitup-php/docs/user-guide/getting-started/index.md

 </VirtualHost>
 ```

 That's it.
-Your apache server is ready to run SuitUp framework.
+Your apache server is ready to run Suitup framework.